 Fig. 6.
-Left: 1-D template [11110011011111001111].
-Right: 1-D image sequence.
+Left: One-dimensional template [11110011011111001111].
+Right: one-dimensional image sequence.
 Time increases from top to bottom.

 The plots of Fig. 7 illustrate the behavior of the algorithm with the relaxation procedure just outlined.
 Evolution occurs from the top-left plot to the bottom-right plot.
-Each plot shows: i) the symmetry of the entries of the segmentation matrix $\mathbf{Q}$ , marked with a solid line; ii) the value of the threshold parameter $\alpha$ , marked with a dashed line; and iii) the estimate $\widehat{\mathbf{T}}{PL}$ of the template, marked with stars ("\").
+Each plot shows: 1) the symmetry3 of the entries of the segmentation matrix \mathbf{Q} , marked with a solid line; 2) the value of the threshold parameter α , marked with a dashed line; and 3) the estimate $\mathbf{\widehat{T}}{PL}$ of the template, marked with stars ("").
 The top-left plot represents the first penalized likelihood test (25) after initializing the background estimate by averaging the images in the sequence.
-From this plot we see that the threshold parameter $\alpha$ is high enough such that only one pixel is classified as belonging to the object template, i.e., only one entry of the symmetric segmentation matrix is above the threshold $\alpha$ .
-The values of the segmentation matrix in this plot make clear that, if $\alpha$ was set to zero at this early stage, the template would be clearly overestimated (compare with the true template in the left plot Fig. 6), the next background estimate would be incomplete, and the two-step algorithm could not proceed.
-On the other hand, by choosing the value of $\alpha$ in such a way that only one pixel is classified as belong to the template test, represented on the second plot from left on the top of Fig. 7.
-Here, we decrease the value of the threshold $\alpha$ , enabling a second pixel to be classified as belonging to the template.
-In this example, the relaxation process continues until $\alpha$ reaches zero, leading to the ML estimate.
+From this plot we see that the threshold parameter α is high enough such that only one pixel is classified as belonging to the object template, i.e., only one entry of the symmetric segmentation matrix is above the threshold α .
+The values of the segmentation matrix in this plot make clear that, if α was set to zero at this early stage, the template would be clearly overestimated (compare with the true template in the left plot Fig. 6), the next background estimate would be incomplete, and the two-step algorithm could not proceed.
+On the other hand, by choosing the value of α in such a way that only one pixel is classified as belong to the template, the algorithm is able to refine the background estimate, leading to the second template test, represented on the second plot from left on the top of Fig. 7.
+Here, we decrease the value of the threshold α , enabling a second pixel to be classified as belonging to the template.
+In this example, the relaxation process continues until α reaches zero, leading to the ML estimate.
 To ease visualization, we use a different vertical scale for the last eight plots.
 The final estimate, represented on the bottom-right plot, shows that our method successfully segmented the moving object from the image sequence on the right of Fig. 6 (compare with the left plot of Fig. 6).